Somali Current

 The Somali current is characterized by seasonal changes influenced by the Southwest monsoon and the Northeast Monsoon.
 During the months of June to September, the warm Southwest monsoon moves the coastal waters northeastward, creating coastal upwelling.
 The upwelled water is carried offshore by Ekman transport and merges with water that was brought to the surface by open-ocean upwelling.
-The Findlater jet, a narrow low-level, atmospheric jet, also develops during the Southwest monsoon, and blows diagonally across the Indian Ocean, parallel to the coasts of Somalia and Oman.
+The Somali Jet, aka. the Findlater Jet, a narrow low-level, atmospheric jet, also develops during the Southwest monsoon, and blows diagonally across the Indian Ocean, parallel to the coasts of Somalia and Oman.
 As a result, an Ekman transport is created to the right of the wind.
 At the center of the jet, the transport is maximum and decreases to the right and left with increasing distance.
 To the left of the jet center, there is less water movement toward the center than is leaving, creating a divergence in the upper layer and resulting in an upwelling event (Ekman suction).
 In contrast, to the right of the center of the jet, more water is coming from the center than is leaving, creating a downwelling event (Ekman pumping).
 This open-ocean upwelling in combination with the coastal upwelling causes a massive upwelling.
-Also, Recent Arabian sea warming is associated with a change in low-level monsoon circulation using observation and ocean model experiments.
-The Northeast monsoon, which occurs from December to February, causes a reversal of the Somalia current, moving the coastal waters southwest.
-Cooler air causes the surface water to cool and creates deep mixing, bringing abundant nutrients to the surface.

 History

-The history of physical oceanographic approaches to the Somali current has begun from the mid 1960s with serious interests.
+The history of physical oceanographic approaches to the Somali current has begun from the mid-1960s with serious interests.
 From the mid-1960s until the late 1970s several magnificent theoretical studies had been proposed and gave physical answers of the current behaviors and formations.
 After the late 1970s, the physics of the Somali current enhanced by ocean data analyses with outstanding field measurements of the current properties.
 The research footprints during the early 1960s to the late 1970s are presented as below.